andreafabrizi/Dropbox-Uploader/README.md

 If you have successfully tested this script on others systems or platforms please let me know!

 ## Running as cron job
 Dropbox Uploader relies on a different configuration file for each system user.
 The default configuration file location is `$HOME/.dropbox_uploader`.
-This means that if you do the setup with your user and then you try to run a cron job as root, it won't work.
+This means that if you setup the script with your user and then you try to run a cron job as root, it won't work.
 So, when running this script using cron, please keep in mind the following:
 * Remember to setup the script with the user used to run the cron job
+* Always specify the full script path when running it (e.g.  /path/to/dropbox_uploader.sh)
-* Use always the -f option to specify the full configuration file path, because sometimes in the cron environment the home folder path is not detected correctly
+* Use always the -f option to specify the full configuration file path, because sometimes in the cron environment the home folder path is not detected correctly (e.g. -f /home/youruser/.dropbox_uploader)
 * My advice is, for security reasons, to not share the same configuration file with different users

 ## How to setup a proxy